Human physiology of underwater diving: Inert gas narcosis

 Except for helium and possibly neon, all gases that can be breathed have a narcotic effect under pressure, although widely varying in degree.
 Narcosis produces a state similar to drunkenness (alcohol intoxication), or nitrous oxide inhalation.
 It can occur during shallow dives, but does not usually become noticeable at depths less than about 30 m.

 The effect is consistently greater for gases with a higher lipid solubility, and there is good evidence that the two properties are mechanistically related.
 As depth increases, the mental impairment may become hazardous.
 Divers can learn to cope with some of the effects of narcosis, but it is impossible to develop a tolerance.
 Narcosis affects all divers, although susceptibility varies widely from dive to dive, and between individuals.

-Narcosis may be completely reversed in a few minutes by ascending to a shallower depth, with no long-term effects.
+Narcosis appears to be completely reversed in a few minutes by ascending to a shallower depth, with no long-term effects.
 Thus narcosis while diving in open water rarely develops into a serious problem as long as the divers are aware of its symptoms, and are able to ascend to manage it.
 Due to its perception-altering effects, the onset of narcosis may be hard to recognize.
 At its most benign, narcosis results in relief of anxiety – a feeling of tranquility and mastery of the environment.
 These effects are essentially identical to various concentrations of nitrous oxide.
 They also resemble (though not as closely) the effects of alcohol or cannabis and the familiar benzodiazepine drugs such as diazepam and alprazolam.
 Such effects are not harmful unless they cause some immediate danger to go unrecognized and unaddressed.
 Once stabilized, the effects generally remain the same at a given depth, only worsening if the diver ventures deeper.

 The most dangerous aspects of narcosis are the impairment of judgement, multi-tasking and coordination, and the loss of decision-making ability and focus.
 Other effects include vertigo and visual or auditory disturbances.
 The syndrome may cause exhilaration, giddiness, extreme anxiety, depression, or paranoia, depending on the individual diver and the diver's medical or personal history.
 When more serious, the diver may feel overconfident, disregarding normal safe diving practices.
 Slowed mental activity, as indicated by increased reaction time and increased errors in cognitive function, are effects which increase the risk of a diver mismanaging an incident.
 Narcosis reduces both the perception of cold discomfort and shivering and thereby affects the production of body heat and consequently allows a faster drop in the core temperature in cold water, with reduced awareness of the developing problem.